James Patrick Keleher: Early life and education

-James Keleher belonged to St. Felicitas Parish in Chicago, and briefly considered a career as a firefighter as child.
+The younger James Keleher belonged to St. Felicitas Parish in Chicago.
+As a child, he considered careers either as a firefighter or a priest.
 After attending Mount Carmel High School in Chicago for one year, he entered Archbishop Quigley Preparatory Seminary in Chicago, graduating in 1951.
 He then studied philosophy and theology at St. Mary of the Lake Seminary in Mundelein, Illinois.